soumyajoykundu/Applied-Machine-Learning-2025/Assignments/Assignment 03 : Testing & Model Serving/README.md

 - **Closing the Flask app**.

 ## **Coverage Report**
-The test coverage report (`coverage.txt`) is generated using `pytest` with coverage analysis to evaluate test completeness.
+The test coverage report (`coverage.txt`) is generated using `pytest` with coverage analysis to evaluate test completeness (`test.py` and `score.py`).
 The report includes details on uncovered lines and ensures robust testing practices.

 ---
 For further details, refer to the official documentation: